Café Moof Library

 Put in an hour or more a day with any of the tools listed below and you will have them all memorized in a few days' time.

-DJT Kana Itazuraneko Kana (Mirror via wimmer.cool) Pretty much the same as DJT Kana above, but uses a dark theme.
+DJT Kana Itazuraneko Kana (Mirror via win95peko.github.io) Pretty much the same as DJT Kana above, but uses a dark theme.
 Real Kana More or less the same as the two above, but arguably less straightforward.

 Guides